3 takeaways from the Festival of Marketing 2016

-The annual Festival of Marketing is always a big event in the calendar, with some of the biggest and best brains in the industry coming together to discuss successes and challenges for the year ahead.
+The annual Festival of Marketing is always a big event in the calendar.
+The biggest and best brains in the industry come together to discuss successes and challenges for the year ahead.

 This week we have three takeaways from the 2016 Festival, and how you can feed these insights into your own marketing strategy.